o3de/o3de.org/content/docs/userguide/components/entity-system-reflect-component.md

 description: ' Learn how to reflect &ALY; components in C++. '
 title: Reflecting a Component for Serialization and Editing
 ---
-# Reflecting a Component for Serialization and Editing<a name="component-entity-system-reflect-component"></a>
+# Reflecting a Component for Serialization and Editing {#component-entity-system-reflect-component}

 Components use AZ reflection to describe the data they serialize and how content creators interact with them\.